JaeminEun/AquaCrop-CropMaps/README.md

 # Enhancing AquaCrop Simulations with Crop Maps and Calendars: A Continental-Scale Modelling Approach for Europe

-This repository contains the crop map and crop calendar implementation for AquaCrop simulations used in *[Eun et al., 2025]*.

 ## AquaCrop Setup

 ## Data for AquaCrop with crop maps and calendars